Sunrise at U Bein Bridge is one of the most magical experiences in Myanmar.

 We followed the other monks that passed by him, and soon I had my first of many trips over the uneven wood planks.

+Personally, we think sunrise is best.
 The landscape seemed to hold its breath as the sun rose higher.
 The birds ceased chirping.
 The distant prayers drifted away.
 Footsteps silenced.
 Everything seemed to freeze for a few seconds.
-The lake shone like a dark mirror with the silhouettes of canoes and trees reflected on the surface so still the world could have been turned upside down and nobody would see the difference.
+The lake shone like a dark mirror with the silhouettes of canoes and trees reflected on the surface so still, the world could have been turned upside down and nobody would see the difference.

 After the seconds of stillness passed, the sky was full of light and the landscape glowed.
 Everything came back to life.
 Early fishermen cast nets in the lake.
 Birds glided over the now rippled water.
 The footsteps of tourists began to clip-clop across the smooth wood.
 Prayers could be heard echoing across the lake.
 Farmers carried sacks across.
 More monks in large groups passed over U Bein Bridge. going to prayer, or stopping to take selfies like the rest of us.
 Who am I kidding, I don’t take selfies.